bitsensor/php/README.md

 ```

 ### Tags
 If you are running many applications, it might be sensible to group them by a tag.
-You can create a tag using the following snipplet
+You can create a tag using the following snippet:
 ```php
 <?php
 use \BitSensor\Core\BitSensor;